Wednesday, November 10, 2010

 By: DeGroot, Joanna.
 Teaching Music, Nov2008, Vol. 16 Issue 3, p54-55, 2p,

-voice health problems, its symptoms and suggestions.
+This article offers information on voice health problems, its symptoms and suggestions.
 According to Mary Lynn Doherty, assistant professor of music education at Northern Illinois University, the importance of vocal health is usually misunderstood by students and teachers though it has been a major point of concern.
 Doherty states that vocal health is vital for music teachers and they are more prone to these problems than general people.
 She also provides several tips related to voice problems.

 Tuesday, October 19, 2010